tongueroo/forger/README.md

 $ aws-ec2 create myserver --profile myserver
 ```

 In a nutshell, the profile parameters are passed to the ruby aws-sdk [AWS::EC2::Client#run_instances](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/EC2/Client.html#run_instances-instance_method) method.
-So you can generally specify any parameter you wish that is available there.
+So you can specify any parameter you wish that is available there.

 ### Convention